Police record checks

 If you require a Police Report Confirmation you must attend Winnipeg Police Service Headquarters located at 245 Smith Street and complete Form P-14 Winnipeg Police Service Police Report Confirmation Request.
-You must produce current, valid and acceptable identification as outlined on the Winnipeg Police Website and pay a fee (link) prior to obtaining the requested information.
+You must produce current, valid and acceptable identification and pay a fee prior to obtaining the requested information.

 To view an invoice, log into our website and click on the green shield #4 (or click the receipt image on the left side of your application status).
 To download an invoice, click any shield and scroll down to the "Application History/Activity" section.